largehadroncollider/lhcSiteSource/content/defconguide.md

 ### Medical Supplies/Medicine

-It’s helpful to have medicine on you (or at least in your hotel room) so you don’t have to constantly make pharmacy runs.
+It’s helpful to have medicine on you, or at least in your hotel room, so you don’t have to constantly make pharmacy runs.
 Having a first-aid kit on you is useful and can save lives too!

 Good-to-haves: